dev-Mostafizur/byte-blaze/README.md

 ### click this link to visit live   [Byte-blaze](https://byte-blaze-36.netlify.app/)

 In this project i used a free api.
 Here is api link [dev.to](https://dev.to/api/articles).
-This is react based application that have a feature of CRA. it fully resposive for any device.
+This is react based application that have a feature of PWA. it fully resposive for any device.
 It can be install like mobile app, and also can be install for desktop app too.

 This app has two theme color one is ** synthwave and dark **.